Searching from the UI

 Finally, note the full text query syntax help link that now appears under the Search interactive text-field:

-This link takes the user to a page of information on Query String Full Text Search queries.
-Such queries can be specified in the Search interactive text-field, thereby allowing searches of considerable complexity to be accomplished within the Couchbase Web Console.
-Additional information on Query String searches is also provided in Query Types.
+This link takes the user to the documentation on Query String Queries.
+Such a query can be specified in the Search interactive text-field, thereby allowing a search of considerable complexity to be accomplished within Couchbase Web Console.